worklearnlabs/ai-lms/my-app/docs/supabase-auth-migration.md

    Then update them to use the fetch wrapper or add `credentials: 'include'`.

-3. **Test Thoroughly**: After completing the migration, test all areas of the application that involve authentication to ensure smooth operation:
+3. **Test Thoroughly**: Continue testing all areas of the application that involve authentication to ensure smooth operation.

-   - Login flow
-   - Protected routes
-   - API calls from client components
-   - Server-rendered protected content

 4. **Monitor for Issues**: Keep an eye on server logs and error tracking for any auth-related issues in the coming days.